zaicodes/blingz-accessories/README.md

 - HTML5 - to create the structure of the site.
 - CSS3 - to add styling to the site.
-- JavaScript - to add functionality to the game.
+- JavaScript - to add functionality to .
+- Python -

 ### Libraries and frameworks